-At a recent Zoom gathering of the community, we decided that we were more like an octopus than a usual top-down hierarchical organization.
-We have several relatively independent teams, and each of these teams busies itself with a portion of the course community.
+At a recent Zoom gathering of the management team, we decided that we were more like an octopus than a usual top-down hierarchical organization.* We have several relatively independent teams, and each of these teams busies itself with a portion of the course stewardship.
 The teams at present are below.

 | Tentacle | Role |